Overview

 This matters in a market like San Marcos because Central Texas schedules are shaped by corridor growth, municipal review timing, and the competition for labor and long-lead materials.
 Preconstruction Services can create real momentum when it is sequenced correctly, but it can also create expensive recovery work if the surrounding decisions are not aligned.
 We plan the work so field activity reflects the property's actual operating goals rather than a generic template.

 Owners usually call for this scope when they need confidence on timing, clarity on trade interfaces, and a builder willing to treat the whole job as one accountable delivery effort.
 That is why our process stays centered on the full general-contracting picture.
-We connect clear budgets, constructable design, smarter release timing, and reduced field surprises to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.
+We connect clear budgets that include Edwards Plateau site conditions, EARC compliance, and Hays County permit costs rather than hiding them, constructable design that accounts for limestone subgrade variability, utility routing constraints, and TCEQ stormwater requirements, smarter release timing with preconstruction milestones tied to real permit, geotechnical, and procurement events, and reduced field surprises because site constraints and regulatory requirements are resolved in planning rather than discovered under production pressure to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.

 Included Scope